barry-scott/xml-preferences/README.rst

         Derive from *PreferencesNode* to initialise the variables used to hold the parsed XML preferences.

+    finaliseNode( self )

+        Called after all attributes and child nodes have been set on this node.

+        Use this call to default any missing preferences.

     setAttr( self, name, value )

         Called to save the value of an attribute.
 The default implemention is: